 How Much Do Dogs Normally Drink?

-Non Medical Causes of Increased Drinking in Dogs
+Non-Medical Causes of Increased Thirst in Dogs

-Life changing events such as lactating a litter of puppies, can also considerably increase drinking up to two or three times the normal amount.
+- Life-changing events: Lactating a litter of puppies, for example, can considerably increase drinking up to two or three times the normal amount.

 Medical Causes of Excessive Drinking in Dogs